pingcap/docs/system-variables.md

 <CustomContent platform="tidb">

-- This variable is used to control whether to enable the [TiCDC data integrity validation](/ticdc/ticdc-integrity-check.md) feature.
+- This variable is used to control whether to enable the [TiCDC data integrity validation for single-row data](/ticdc/ticdc-integrity-check.md) feature.

 </CustomContent>

 <CustomContent platform="tidb-cloud">

-- This variable is used to control whether to enable the [TiCDC data integrity validation](https://docs.pingcap.com/tidb/dev/ticdc-integrity-check) feature.
+- This variable is used to control whether to enable the [TiCDC data integrity validation for single-row data](https://docs.pingcap.com/tidb/dev/ticdc-integrity-check) feature.

 </CustomContent>